SamOBrienOlinger/PP4/README.md

 ### **[Homepage](#homepage)**

-  - The landing page immedaitely engages the user with a large [hero image](#hero-image) that zooms forward.
+  - The landing page immediately engages the user with a large [hero image](#hero-image) that zooms forward.
 The image is of a friendly happy Cockapoo running towards you with excitement.
-The zoom forward feature aims to remind the user of this real life situation, in order to illicit a positive emoitional respons from the user from the very start of their experience on the website.
+The zoom forward feature aims to remind the user of this real-life situation, in order to illicit a positive emotional response from the user from the very start of their experience on the website.

     #### **[Hero image](#hero-image)**